mp3monster/Logs-and-Telemetry--Using-Fluent-Bit/chapter10/go/enhancements.md

 ##### Query Optimization

 The Query implementation allows for a multiple row result.
 This is against the possibility we can cache the result and play lines back  once the context issue is addressed  for the input plugin.
 This will make the performance more efficient rather than querying once per row.
 The alternative to this is to modify the code to use Go's single record query implementation.

+Update Optimization

+Rather than inserting each record as it is read from the output plugin callback - if there are multiple records, we then insert them in a single transaction, being more efficient with the database.

 ### Caching of DB connections